Apixaban

 Drug Overview

-Apixaban is a novel oral anticoagulant belonging to the class of direct Factor Xa inhibitors.
+Apixaban is a novel oral anticoagulant classified as a direct factor Xa inhibitor.
 It is primarily used for the prevention and treatment of deep vein thrombosis (DVT), pulmonary embolism (PE), and for reducing the risk of stroke in patients with atrial fibrillation.
-This medication inhibits the activity of Factor Xa in the coagulation cascade, effectively reducing thrombus formation while decreasing dietary restrictions and monitoring frequency associated with traditional warfarin therapy.
+This medication inhibits the activity of factor Xa in the blood coagulation process, effectively reducing thrombus formation while lowering dietary restrictions and monitoring frequency associated with traditional warfarin therapy.

-Compared to traditional anticoagulants, apixaban offers advantages such as fixed dosing and no food interactions, but it must be used strictly according to medical instructions to avoid serious side effects like bleeding.
+Compared to traditional anticoagulants, apixaban offers advantages such as fixed dosing and no dietary restrictions, but it must be used strictly according to medical instructions to avoid serious side effects like bleeding.

 Brand Name and Generic Name

-This medication is marketed under the brand name Eliquis in Taiwan and Hong Kong and is a prescription drug requiring a physician’s prescription.
+This medication is marketed under the brand name Eliquis in Taiwan and Hong Kong and is a prescription drug requiring a doctor's prescription for use.

 Drug Classification

-This class of drugs differs from traditional anticoagulants like warfarin in mechanism, with rapid onset and a shorter half-life, but interactions with other medications must be carefully considered.
+This class of drugs differs from traditional anticoagulants like warfarin in mechanism, with rapid onset of action and a shorter half-life, but interactions with other medications should be carefully monitored.

 Indications